jgyy/fcc-scrape/placeholder.md

 ---
-id: 5ef9b03c81a63668521804de
+id: 5f1a80975fc4bcae0edb3497
-title: Part 47
+title: Part 48
 challengeType: 0
 ---

 # --description--

-Notice that both radio buttons can be selected at the same time.
-To make it so selecting one radio button automatically deselects the other, both buttons must have a `name` attribute with the same value.
+If you select the `Indoor` radio button and submit the form, the form data for the button is based on its `name` and `value` attributes.
+Since your radio buttons do not have a `value` attribute, the form data will include `indoor-outdoor=on`, which is not useful when you have multiple buttons.

-Add the `name` attribute with the value `indoor-outdoor` to both radio buttons.
+Add a `value` attribute to both radio buttons.
+For convenience, set the button's `value` attribute to the same value as its `id` attribute.

 # --hints--